uw-it-aca/scout/README.md

 SCOUT
 =====

-This README documents whatever steps are necessary to get your application up and running.
+This README documents whatever steps are necessary to get your application up and running using Vagrant or manually using our Classic Django environment.

-## Vagrant Installation ##
+## Vagrant ##

 **Clone Scout Vagrant**